ejcorn/fir_pca_22q/README.md

 An HPC is only really necessary for the bootstrapping step to determine significance of the spatial principal component loading.
 A separate file, `local_main.m` will execute all of the other scripts on your local machine.

-Basic workflow for scripts is as follows:
+Basic workflow for generating main text figures is as follows:

 **Figure 2:**